 Maharashtra ranks first in cotton with 38.72 lakh hectare area during 2013-14 (Anon., 2013).
-Cotton is the second major cash crop in Maharashtra after Anonymous (2011). sugarcane Recently nonavailability of labourers coupled with more cost is a very severe problem with the majority of the farmers in Vidarbha (Kale et al, 2011 and Kale et Al, 2013).
-Under such circumstances, the use of herbicides plays important role.
-Recently maximum number of farmers using herbicides in cotton crop in Vidarbha is being reported on electronic and print media.
-Sometimes, there are complaints from farmers about not getting the effective weed control by using the herbicides.
-So, it becomes researchable issue to access the knowledge and adoption pattern of herbicide application practices by the cotton farmers in Vidarbha and hence this systematic extensive survey of cotton growers on adoption of herbicide application practices was conducted in six districts of Vidarbha.
+Cotton is the second major cash crop in Maharashtra after sugarcane.
+Anonymous (2011).
+Recently non availability of labourers coupled with more cost is a very severe problem with the majority of the farmers in Vidarbha (Kale, et. al, 2011 and Kale, et.al, 2013).
+Under such circumstances use of herbicides play important role.
+Recently maximum number of farmers using herbicides in cotton crop in Vidarbha.

+Sometimes, there are complaints from farmers about not gets the effective weed control by using the herbicides.
+So, it becomes researchable issue to access the knowledge and adoption pattern of herbicide application practices by the cotton farmers in Vidarbha and hence this systematic extensive survey of cotton growers on adoption of herbicide application practices was conducted in six district of Vidarbha with the following objectives.